chetankumar-code/ApexPlanet-web-Debvelopment-HTML-CSS-JAVASCRIPT-/README.md

 * This project was completed as part of the ApexPlanet Software Pvt Ltd internship program.
 * The webpage is designed to be a simple demonstration of HTML, CSS, and JavaScript basics.

-## Notes

-* This project was completed as part of the ApexPlanet Software Pvt Ltd internship program.
-* The webpage is designed to be a simple demonstration of HTML, CSS, and JavaScript basics.